ghbrown/minila/README.md

-This was originally supposed to be a C library, but implementing even vector vector addition of arbitrarily sized arrays was needlessly complicated.
-This is almost wholly because C does not allow the determination of array size from pointers to arrays (I think I have figured our the proper way to get around this now, so maybe I'll write a C version in the future.)
+This was originally supposed to be a C library, but implementing even vector vector addition of arbitrarily sized arrays was needlessly complicated (almost wholly because C does not allow the determination of array size from pointers to arrays).
+I think I have figured our the proper way to get around this now, so maybe I'll write a C version in the future.